sofort-impfen-de/services/README.md

 Kiebitz needs cryptographic keys and some helper data to function correctly.
 All of these can be generated using the `kiebitz` command.

 First things first: Kiebitz looks for settings in the path given by the `KIEBITZ_SETTINGS` environment variable.
 For development, settings are in the `settings/dev` subdirectory of the repository.
-To set up your development environment, simply run
+To set up our development environment, we simply run

 ```bash
 source .dev-setup